Singapore Job Search Tips You’ve Never Heard Of

 If you see any open jobs, don’t apply to it just yet.

-Use job scanning app like JobScan to help you optimise your CV with the right keywords similar to the open job.
+Use CV scanning apps like JobScan and CareerHero to help you optimise your CV with the right keywords similar to the open job.
 This will help your CV get past those dreaded ATS CV Scanners.

 Incorporate the keywords contextually into the sentences in the CV.